Trebor-Huang/vscode-forester/README.md

 ## Requirements

-You need `forester` installed, see [here](https://www.jonmsterling.com/jms-005P.xml) for the instructions.
+You need forester installed, see [here](https://www.jonmsterling.com/jms-005P.xml) for the instructions.
 Configure the paths in the settings.
 Since this plugin is in early development, you will often need the `HEAD` commit of forester to be compatible.

 ## Extension Settings

-- Use the `forester.command` setting to configure what command the plugin should run to query information from your forest.
-Usually it should be some invocation of of `forester query all`.
+- Use `forester.path` to configure the path to forester.
+It needs to include the name of the executable too.
+- Use `forester.directories` to specify a list of folders to look for trees.
+This should usually be edited per workspace, instead of globally.
+- Use `forester.completion.showID` to toggle whether the tree ID is shown in completions.
+It is recommended to use smaller fonts when switching on this feature.
+There are also plugins to create keybindings for setting toggles.
+VSCode also has a lot of useful settings in the `editor.suggest` section worth looking at in conjunction.

 ## Known Issues